Andersen Ross/Getty Images

-No. 2: You followed a retirement budget for 6 months
+No. 2: You can live on your retirement budget

-To put that post-retirement budget together, you need to understand what your cash flow will be like after retirement, says Helen Hogan, an investment adviser with Sunset Financial Services in Red Bank, N.J.
+To put that post-retirement budget together, you need to understand what your cash flow will be like after retirement, says Helen Hogan, an investment adviser with Securities America Advisors in Red Bank, New Jersey.
 "How much money do you need every month, including the quarterly and annual expenses, the unexpected and hidden expenses?" she asks.

-It's important to factor inflation into your budget, says Jamie Patrick Hopkins, an assistant professor of taxation at The American College of Financial Services in Bryn Mawr, Pa.
-"Inflation is low now, but it could easily go up to 5 percent," he says.
+It's important to factor inflation into your budget, says Jamie Patrick Hopkins, an assistant professor of taxation at The American College of Financial Services in Bryn Mawr, Pennsylvania.
+"Inflation is low now, but it could easily go up to 5%," he says.
 "Fifteen or 20 years of that type of inflation can really eat into savings and increase expenses."